noostale/noostale.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: "Computer Engineer."
+subtitle: "Computer Engineer and AI student"

 profile:
   align: right
   image: prof_pic.jpeg
-  image_circular: true # crops the image to make it circular
+  image_circular: false
   more_info:

-news: true # includes a list of news items
+news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---